-If you’re an experienced ghost hunter ready to take your ghost hunting to the next level or you’ve just got a keen interest in all things haunted, read on below to find all about the most haunted places in San Francisco…
+If you’re an experienced ghost hunter ready to take your ghost hunting to the next level, or you’ve just got a keen interest in all things haunted, read on below to find all about the most haunted places in San Francisco…

 The Castello di Amorosa in Napa is well known for its Wine Club and the annual Pagan Ball held in the faux-medieval castle.
-However, you may not know that it is actually one of the most haunted sites in Northern California.
+However, you may not know that it is one of the most haunted sites in Northern California.

-Among the most well-documented hauntings, a plague victim lurks in the tunnels, a Spanish lady in the South Tower and a young stable boy roams the castle!
+Among the most well-documented hauntings, a plague victim lurks in the tunnels, a Spanish lady in the South Tower, and a young stable boy roams the castle!

 2. USS Hornet, Alameda

 Location: 707 W Hornet Ave, Alameda, CA 94501

 The USS Hornet – Once a crucial part of World War II, serving in the Pacific, the now decommissioned ship is a museum that houses several retired aircraft from the same period and some exhibits from the Nasa Apollo Moon missions!

-Volunteers also run regular tours of the vessel, where you can hear all of the ghost stories linked to it!
+Volunteers also run regular tours of the vessel, where you can hear all the ghost stories linked to it!

 These include stories of the various sailors’ spirits that visitors have reported seeing around the ship.
 In 27 years of active service, there were 300 deaths on board due to a combination of dangerous working conditions and the highest suicide rate in the US Navy!